aimeos/map/README.md

 # Working with PHP arrays easily

-Easy to use and elegant handling for PHP arrays with an array-like map object as offered by Javascript, jQuery and Laravel Collections.
+Easy to use and elegant handling for PHP arrays with an array-like map object as offered by jQuery and Laravel Collections.

 ```bash
 composer require aimeos/map